kodlens/smart_car_park/README.md

     php artisan migrate:refresh --seed

+## For SMS
+We use semaphore for the SMS gateway and used the task schedule of laravel.
+To run the schedule

+    php artisan schedule:work

 ## Update Notes
 - Dashboard Graph
 - Reports (Monthly and Weekly reports)
 - Dynamically adding and editing Park Module (ESP8266 Device)

-## For SMS
-We use semaphore for the SMS gateway and used the task schedule of laravel.
-To run the schedule

-    php artisan schedule:work
+## Update as of Oct 24, 2024
+- Fix SMS Sending Error
+- Optimize sending SMS using semaphore
+- Centralize the time settings for sending SMS
+- Added Change Password